-- two elective courses offered by several departments on campus and chosen in consultation with the entrepreneurship academic advisor
+Choose two approved elective courses offered by several departments on campus in consultation with the chair of the business and economics department.

 Note: Business majors do not take BUS 416.
 No more than three courses from the student's major may be applied to the completion of the entrepreneurship minor.

 What to Expect Studying at Notre Dame of Maryland University

 Small classes, lectures and seminars provide a climate for individualized learning while diverse course topics offer an opportunity to customize the minor to your interests and goals.

 Our entreprenurship graduates own both for-profit and nonprofit organizations in a wide variety of fields including: